 Question: I have questions regarding scholarship applications.
 Can you help me?

 Answer: We cannot answer general questions regarding scholarship applications during the application process.
 You should be able to get help at your present institution or from the many funding organizations providing scholarships.
-However, our website provides some guidance: http://www.mind-and-brain.de/doctoral-program/funding/
+Our website provides some guidance: http://www.mind-and-brain.de/doctoral-program/funding/

 Question: On your website I have studied the (German Academic Exchange Service) DAAD GSSP scholarship requirements and understand that I am not eligible for that scholarship because I have been living in the European Union for some months.
 Is that true?

-Answer: We have tried to give precise information about the DAAD scholarships and residency in Germany on our website.
+Answer: We have tried to give precise information about the DAAD GSSP scholarships and residency regulations in Germany regarding these scholarships on our website.
 We cannot give any more information beyond what’s written on our website: http://www.mind-and-brain.de/doctoral-program/funding/

-Later:

-Question: Once I am accepted, will I get funding for my studies?